RandomNoun7/puppetlabs-sqlserver/README.md

 ## Overview

-The sqlserver module installs and manages Microsoft SQL Server 2012, 2014, 2016 and 2017 on Windows systems.
+The sqlserver module installs and manages Microsoft SQL Server 2012, 2014, 2016, 2017, 2019 on Windows systems.

 ## Module Description